arthsmiller/foodpicker/readme.md

   - times ordered
   - number of items ordered
   - number of unused restaurants
-  - github like acitivity map for each restaurant
+  - github like acitivity map for each restaurant (frequency of orders on day x)
-  -